hapostgres/pg_auto_failover/docs/how-to.rst

 To follow a step by step guide that you can reproduce on your own Azure subscription and create a production Postgres setup from VMs, see the :ref:`tutorial` section.

+To understand how to setup pg_auto_failover in a way that is compliant with your internal security guide lines, read the :ref:`security` section.

 Command line environment, configuration files, etc
 --------------------------------------------------